google/renameio/README.md

 The `renameio` Go package provides a way to atomically create or replace a file or symbolic link.

+## Atomicity vs durability

+`renameio` concerns itself *only* with atomicity, i.e. making sure applications never see unexpected file content (a half-written file, or a 0-byte file).

+As a practical example, consider https://manpages.debian.org/: if there is a power outage while the site is updating, we are okay with losing the manpages which were being rendered at the time of the power outage.
+They will be added in a later run of the software.
+We are not okay with having a manpage replaced by a 0-byte file under any circumstances, though.

 ## Advantages of this package

 There are other packages for atomically replacing files, and sometimes ad-hoc